Bill Linehan: Effort to increase council salaries and pensions

 During his fifth term, Linehan led an extended push to raise the salaries and pensions for city councilors, an effort which was met with resistance from Mayor Marty Walsh and several members of the council.
-In September 11, 2014, Linehan floated the idea of a "moderate increase" in each councilor's annual wage from $87,500 potentially to $108,500.
+On September 11, 2014, Linehan floated the idea of a "moderate increase" in each councilor's annual wage from $87,500 potentially to $108,500.
 On September 15, Linehan introduced a proposed ordnance to increase councilor to $112,500 an increase of 29% ($25,000).
 The Massachusetts State Ethics Commission and local political news commentators voiced concerns against the proposed council raise.
 On October 7, Mayor Walsh pledged that he would veto the ordinance if it were passed by the council.
 Linehan adjusted his proposal, and on October 15 Linehan and fellow city councilor Stephen J. Murphy authored an ordinance that would have substantially increased the salaries and pensions of members of the Boston City Council, but had a slightly-smaller wage increase than Linehan's proposal.
 The new ordinance proposal would raise by $20,000 to $107,500.
 This new ordinance passed the council 9–4, with the only votes against it coming from Councilors Pressley, O'Malley, Wu, and Zakim.

 On October 24, Mayor Walsh vetoed the passed ordinance and declared that he would appoint a board to assess what an appropriate amount would be for a councilor pay increase.
 In July 2015, the Compensation Advisory Board released a report that suggested a $9,500 increase to $97,000.
 The following month, Linehan and other councilors lambasted the advisory board's methodology and conclusion, with Linehan and several other councilors finding the proposed salary increase insultingly insufficient.
 On August 21, Linehan proposed a $17,500 increase to $105,000.
 Ten days later, Mayor Walsh countered by proposing a $99,500 increase, which Linehan commented was lower than he had hoped for Walsh to agree to.
 Ultimately, the council passed an increase of $99,500 on October 28, 2015 in a 9–4 vote.
 The only votes against the increase were Councilors Pressley, Wu, Zakim, and Yancey.
 The support of Councilor O'Malley, an opponent of the earlier ordinance, who hoped that he could win support for a proposal to tie future increases to council wages to the median salary for all city employees.
 Yancey, who had supported Linehan's efforts previously, voted against the increase in light of the October coming weeks before the 2015 Boston City Council election in which he was facing a strong (ultimately successful) challenge by Andrea Campbell and the potential for him to face voter backlash for a vote in favor of a wage increase.